 259. For any construction/engineering work over the water bodies, proper measures need to be taken to keep the existing water flow as usual as possible.
 Moreover, to protect the fisheries habitat, erosion and siltation have to be kept in control.
 Majority of the species recorded from the project area are common to less common within the project area.
 Again, these species are widely distributed throughout the country.
 The project area is mainly distributed with farmlands and fish ponds, while subgrades are mainly fill subgrades, and sand filling subgrade shall be adopted due to difficulty in borrowing soil.
-However, the ECAs will not be hampered by the intervention of this project activities.
-Therefore, it is not required to prepare a Biodiversity Management Plan for this project.
+However, the ECAs will not be hampered by the intervention of this project.
 The detail distances from the centerline of the alignment are presented below.